Hadesal/codeCoolPowerGroupe/chapter2/01_IntroductionToJSFunctions/README.md

 ## What are you going to learn?

 * What are functions
-* What are PArameters
+* What are Parameters
 * How to use functions

 ## Tasks

 ### Loops
-Finish the <mark>Functions</mark> sections of the "Introduction to JavaScript" course on the platform Educative.io.
+Finish the `Functions` sections of the "Introduction to JavaScript" course on the platform Educative.io.

 ## Background Material
 Platform: [Educative.io](https://www.educative.io/)